rubyonjets/jets/docs/_docs/cloudwatch-events.md

 end
 ```

-Notice in the above example that you can even mix in the `rate` declaration and associated scheduled events with the Lambda function.
+Notice in the above example that you can even mix in the `rate` declaration with the Lambda function.

 ## Related links